kolobok86/dns-proxy/README.md

 Edit it according to your needs, specifying proper `hostName` and `ip`.

 Currently, only one IP can be set for specific hostname.

+As mentioned above, if request of type "AAAA" (IPv6) matches the hostname, then "Not implemented" response is returned.
+So, if some local client sends two requests: one to resolve IPv4 address, and another for IPv6, then the application sends fake response for IPv4, and "Not implemented" for IPv6.
+Otherwise, client could bypass proxy and get real IPv6 address.

 ### Forge CNAME response